Staff

 Executive Director

-Amy Freel is the Executive Director of the American Sports and Performance Dietitians Association.
-Amy was a founding member of ASPDA in 2010 and served on the Executive Board for four years.
-During her time on the Board, Amy worked as the Annual Conference Chair.
-She was awarded the ASPDA Excellence Award in 2016.
-During her time on the Executive Board, Amy was the first registered dietitian to serve as an Ad Hoc member of the NCAA Committee on Competitive Safeguards and Medical Aspects of Sports (CSMAS) for two years.
+Amy Freelis the Executive Director of the American Sports and Performance Dietitians Association (ASPDA).
+A founding member of the organization in 2010, Amy served on the Executive Board for four years, including as Annual Conference Chair.
+In recognition of her contributions, she received the ASPDA Excellence Award in 2016.
+During her tenure on the Board, she also became the first registered dietitian to serve as an ad hoc member of the NCAA Committee on Competitive Safeguards and Medical Aspects of Sports (CSMAS).

-Amy spent six years at Indiana University (IU) developing a comprehensive nutrition program to improve IU student-athletes' training, performance, and recovery.
-She was promoted to Senior Assistant Athletic Director for Sport Medicine and Sport Performance in May 2014 and oversaw sports medicine, sports nutrition, and sport psychology services for all Hoosier athletes.
-Before her time at IU, she built the same program at Virginia Tech from 2002-2010.
-Amy was the fifth full-time Sports RD in collegiate athletics and is passionate about creating full-time Sports RD positions in college and professional programs.
+Before stepping into her leadership role with ASPDA, Amy spent six years at Indiana University building a comprehensive sports nutrition program focused on helping student-athletes train smarter, perform stronger, and recover better.
+In 2014, she was promoted to Senior Assistant Athletic Director for Sport Medicine & Sport Performance, where she led sports medicine, sports nutrition, and sport psychology services for Hoosier athletes.
+Prior to that, she spent eight years at Virginia Tech creating a similar program and was among the first five full-time sports dietitians in collegiate athletics.
+Amy has been a passionate advocate for growing full-time sports RD positions across college and professional sports.

-She received her undergraduate and graduate degrees from Ball State University, where she competed in intercollegiate gymnastics for four years.
-Amy and her husband, Mike, have four children, Ben, Matt, Ashley, and Luke.
+Amy earned both her undergraduate and graduate degrees from Ball State University, where she also competed as a collegiate gymnast for four years.
+She and her husband, Mike, live in Bloomington, Indiana, and are proud parents to four children: Ben, Matt, Ashley, and Luke.

 • KIM BYER